verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] Take more chances, dance more dances.
 - [ ] You teach best what you most need to learn
 - [ ] “I don’t chase, I attract” energy.
+- [ ] An ass-kicking, throat-slitting pirate stud.